 Hundreds of women, including numerous high profile women’s rights activists, had been specifically targeted and some arrested by authorities for their role in the uprising.
 Equality Now had been reliably informed by its partners' people working in Sudan on the frontline, about law enforcement representatives sexually harassing detained women.
 There were also several reports of rape.
 But there was hope, including for accountability for all of these violations because a new dawn was breaking and indeed had come.

 And yet as soon as the proverbial day broke, vestiges of the old order reached out to try and stifle the voices of the Sudanese people.
 The narratives of torture, cruelty, murder and rape have been emerging daily from Sudan.
-Local doctors have reported the killing of over a hundred people on the 3rd of June as the military council tried to disperse pro-democracy protesters.
+Local doctors have reported the killing of over a hundred people on the 3 June, 2019 as the military council tried to disperse pro-democracy protesters.
 Sudanese hospitals have also recorded 70 rapes of women and girls.

 Yet the spirit of the Sudanese people remains unbowed.
 Following this deplorable response by the military council the people are speaking even louder through civil disobedience.
 Their hope not be silenced.